California Faults PG&E for Deadly Wildfire - CFO

 “After a very meticulous and thorough investigation, Cal Fire has determined that the Camp Fire was caused by electrical transmission lines owned and operated by Pacific Gas and Electricity (PG&E) located in the Pulga area,” the agency said in a news release.

 The utility has already set aside $10.5 billion to cover claims of scores of victims of the wildfire.
-According to the San Francisco Chronicle, Cal Fire’s announcement “smooths the path for lawsuits that have piled up against the utility and opens the door for possible criminal prosecution.”
+According to the San Francisco Chronicle, Cal Fire’s announcement “smoothes the path for lawsuits that have piled up against the utility and opens the door for possible criminal prosecution.”

 “Now the day of reckoning has come,” Frank Pitre, a lawyer for victims, told The New York Times.